 Does this sound familiar?
 You are going along doing well on your diet when suddenly you hit a bump in the road.
 Probably you skip your breakfast and end up eating a double bacon cheeseburger during your lunch because you are so hungry.
-You may enjoy a healthy dinner, but you end up snacking on potato chips afterward because your stomach starts to rumble.
+You may enjoy a healthy dinner, but you end up snacking on potato chips afterward even though you are no longer hungry.
 In this post, I hope to help you put an end to this by giving you tips that will show you how to train your brain to eat less.

-Managing your weight is easier when you can control your appetite.
+Managing your weight is easier when you can control eat only when you are hungry.
 Even if you’re a healthy size now, your body will slow down as you grow older.
 That means you’re liable to gain excess pounds just by eating the same amount as usual.

-Remember that hunger starts in your brain and so does the solution.
+Remember that overeating starts in your brain and so does the solution.